lmu-cmsi2022-spring2022/assignments/generic-api-backed.md

 Need some API ideas?
 API lists abound.
 Try [this one](https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/), [this one](https://apilist.fun/), [this one](https://public-apis.io/), or (especially) [this one](https://github.com/public-apis/public-apis).

 The [APIdex sample](https://classroom.github.com/a/Mgrk6VYJ) provides some ideas and code—hope you feel that APIdex feels incomplete, because it is!
 It is meant only to show you a range of approaches that many API-backed apps share.
-Your own app must definitely have more functionality than APIdex.
+Your own app _must definitely have more functionality than APIdex_.
 Feel free to make use of any techniques learned in our class demonstrations and code-alongs.

 To ensure that this app is built according to best/recommended practices as well as show the knowledge you have gained about interacting with web service APIs, make sure to show (or continue to show) the following:
 * Use of model objects to separate data from presentation—now matched up to your chosen API’s data!